 The former ghetto of the Brunnengasse was the site of a 1349 pogrom against the Jews, who were accused of having spread the plague.

 A commemorative plaque was unveiled 650 years later at 4 Froschausgasse, where the former synagogue stood.
 The narrow, nameless alley that leads to the Neumarkt was renamed Synagogengasse.
+In 2020, the Jewish community numbers 2500 members.

 Today the Israelitische Cultusgemeinde Zurich (ICZ), founded in 1862, represents the most important Jewish community in Switzerland.

 The ICZ’s synagogue, at the corner of the Löwenstrasse and Nuschelerstrasse, was built in 1884 in Moorish style; it features a beige and red-striped facade, two towers topped by domes, and traditional windows.
-Its Community Center houses as well the kosher restaurant Shalom.

 In addition, three disctint Jewish communities inhabit the city, each centered upon its won synagogue: the Orthodox Israelitische Religionsgesellschaft; the Reform Or Chadasch community; and finally, the sizable Hasidic community around the Agudas Achim Synagogue, which gives off a truly shtetl ambiance.